Nendaz

 Nendaz is a municipality in the district of Conthey in the canton of Valais in Switzerland.

 History

 Nendaz is first mentioned in 984 as Nenda.
 It was also known under its German name Neind though that name is no longer used.

 Geography

 Nendaz has an area, As of 2011, of 85.9 km2.
 Of this area, 27.5% is used for agricultural purposes, while 31.2% is forested.
 Of the rest of the land, 4.2% is settled (buildings or roads) and 37.0% is unproductive land.

 The municipality is located in the middle Valais, and stretches from the left bank of the Rhone river (490 m) up to the peak of the Rosablanche (3336 m).
-It consists of about 15 villages and hamlets including Basse-Nendaz, Haute-Nendaz, Bieudron, Aproz, Baar, Brignon and Beuson.
+It consists of about 15 villages and hamlets including Basse-Nendaz, Haute-Nendaz, Siviez (Super-Nendaz), Bieudron, Aproz, Baar, Brignon and Beuson.

 Coat of arms

 The blazon of the municipal coat of arms is Azure, a Bend Gules between two Pomenranates.